Blue Sky (artist): Tunnelvision (1975)

-Sky claims that the idea for Tunnelvision appeared to him in a dream (thus the title).
-Although the work is technically rendered in trompe-l'œil style, Sky intended the mural to have a spiritual impact as well; a 'window' to transcendental reality.
+Sky claims that the idea for Tunnelvision appeared to him in a dream.
+Although the work is technically rendered in trompe-l'œil style, Sky intended the mural to have a spiritual impact as well: a "window" to transcendental reality.
 Sky has restored and fully repainted the mural five times, and each version has featured at least one new element to extend the metaphor; for example, the most recent addition, a street sign which reads, "One Way."
-Tunnelvision has earned Sky the widest recognition, starting with an article in the February 1976 issue of People Magazine.
+Tunnelvision has earned Sky the widest recognition, starting with an article in a 1976 issue of People magazine.